victorcroisfelt/exp-lsf-spatial-corr-mmimo-chn-est/README.md

 ## Citing this Repository and License
 This code is subject to the GPLv3 license.
 If you use any part of this repository for research, please consider to cite our aforementioned work.

+## Acknowledgments
+This research was supported in part by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) of Brazil, under grants 304066/2015‐0 and 102050/2018‐0, and in part by the Universidade Estadual de Londrina (UEL), Brazil under the PIBITI grant of the public notice 02/2018.

 ```bibtex
 @article{https://doi.org/10.1002/ett.3563,
 author = {Croisfelt Rodrigues, Victor and Marinello, José Carlos and Abrão, Taufik},